0x404/0x404.github.io/_pages/about.md

         - Contributed to ByteDance's machine learning platform development as part of the engineering team.
 ---

-I am a second-year graduate student at the School of Computer Science and Technology at [Beijing Institute of Technology](https://english.bit.edu.cn), advised by [Prof. Yuxia Zhang](https://yuxiazhang-bit.github.io/index.html).
+I am a final-year graduate student at the School of Computer Science and Technology at [Beijing Institute of Technology](https://english.bit.edu.cn), advised by [Prof. Yuxia Zhang](https://yuxiazhang-bit.github.io/index.html).
 Prior to this, I received my B.S. degree in Computer Science from the same university in 2023.

 My research primarily focuses on AI for Software Engineering (AI4SE).
-Recently, I have concentrated on reinforcement learning approaches to enhance LLMs' reasoning capabilities, with the goal of improving their performance on automatic SE tasks such as code generation.
+I am currently working at [MiniMax AI](https://www.minimax.io), where I focus on improving models' agentic coding capabilities.
+My recent work centers on SWE tasks (Multi-SWE-bench, SWE-bench multilingual, etc.), and I am particularly interested in improving foundation models' generalizability across different scaffolds and enabling them to better serve software engineers.

 I am also interested in MLSys and enjoy building scalable systems.
-I have had several MLSys internships and recently I've been actively contributing to the [verl](https://github.com/volcengine/verl) community.
-I believe RL represents a critical pathway toward AGI and it's an art of combining research and engineering.
+I am a contributor to the [verl](https://github.com/volcengine/verl) project, and recently I have been focusing part of my work on building MiniMax's RL infrastructure, scaling agent scaffolds for agentic RL.
+I believe RL represents a critical pathway toward AGI, and it's an art of combining research and engineering.

 Please feel free to contact me if you're interested in having a discussion :)